top of page

 Does the person you're calling about know you're calling us for help with their excessive clutter or hoarding tendencies?

 No matter how good your intentions are, if you are calling for someone else, and they don't know you're calling, we will have to pause the conversation.
 You should not surprise your loved one with a phone call or a consultation with a Chronic Disorganization Specialist®/ADHD Specialist.
 If you haven't spoken to them directly about your concerns, that would be the next, very important step.
-Once that conversation has happened, if they are open to speaking more about it with me, we can resume the conversation at a later date about what their goals are, what I can offer as a Professional Organizer, and the next steps in the process.
+Once that conversation has happened, if they are open to speaking more about their situation with me, we can resume the conversation at a later date about what their goals are, what I can offer as a Professional Organizer, and the next steps in the process.

 Does your loved one WANT help with their excessive clutter or hoarding tendencies?